-Intestinal lymphangiectasia is a condition characterised by dilated intestinal lacteals causing loss of lymph into the lumen of the small intestine.
-This can result in hypoproteinemia, hypogammaglobulinemia, hypoalbuminemia and reduced number of circulating lymphocytes or lymphopaenia.
+Intestinal lymphangiectasia is a condition characterized by dilated intestinal lacteals causing loss of lymph into the lumen of the small intestine.
+This can result in hypoproteinemia, hypogammaglobulinemia, hypoalbuminemia and lymphopenia.

 It may present in either children or adults.

-The condition may be localised of diffuse.
-It can occur from a number aetiologies which include.
+The condition may be localized or diffuse.
+It can occur from a number of etiologies, which include:

 - primary/congenital form: primary idiopathic intestinal lymphangiectasia / Waldmann disease 5

-- secondary form: resulting from a tumour, fibrosis, or another cause of lymphatic obstruction.
+- secondary form: resulting from a tumor, fibrosis, or another cause of lymphatic obstruction.

 - malignant transformation into lymphoma: may occur in around 5% of cases 1.

 Treatment has usually comprised of a low fat diet along with medium-chain triglyceride oral supplements.